gaut3/timeflow/README.md

 ### Opening the Dashboard

 - Click the calendar-clock icon in the ribbon
-- Or use the command palette: "Open TimeFlow Dashboard"
+- Or use the command palette: "Open timeflow Dashboard"

 ### Using Timers